WeirongChen/DeepEdge/README.md

 ------------------------------------------
 ###
 If you don't have access to MATLAB R2021a, you can download a compiled standalone installer (Windows only):
-[DeepEdge standalone Web installer](https://yaleedu-my.sharepoint.com/:u:/g/personal/wei-rong_chen_yale_edu/ERd1ohxKtxRFucIxT4gN0UkBOxHNWxVX_3fL22CTGXyuhQ)
+(You still need to download one of the U-Net models but not 'make_snake') [DeepEdge standalone Web installer](https://yaleedu-my.sharepoint.com/:u:/g/personal/wei-rong_chen_yale_edu/ERd1ohxKtxRFucIxT4gN0UkBOxHNWxVX_3fL22CTGXyuhQ)